Banjo-Kazooie (video game): Critical reception

-IGN was astonished by the attention to detail to all aspects of the experience, such as the interface of the save file options, which consists of Banjo and Kazooie performing different actions, such as playing a Game Boy.
-As they explained, "It's a very unnecessary interface that many developers wouldn't have bothered with, but Rare has gone the extra mile to give the game that much more character."
+Nintendo Acción, EGM and The Cincinnati Enquirer considered Banjo-Kazooies graphics the greatest in the N64 library.
+Devoid of the console's usual issues of repetitive textures, fogging and lagging framerates, the game was highlighted for its effects, such as lighting, water ripples, transparency, sun ray diffraction, and leaves falling, and textures.
+Any reported graphical issues were trivial.
+Its characters were noted as more rounded and similar to an animated film or cartoon.
+IGN was astonished by the attention to detail to all aspects of the experience, such as the interface of the save file options.
 Some critics argued Banjo-Kazooie would appeal to all ages.
 However, some were turned off by the cuteness, which Video Games felt would alienate any player above 12, and Lucas argued was a poor choice for a game released in a market oversaturated with cute products.